Axway/amplify-fusion-labs/cloud-integration/assets/salesforce-connection.md

   Make sure to use a username that is specific for the training, and **different from corporate email address** in case you use Salesforce in your organization. \
   ![salesforce02](salesforce-connection/salesforce02.png)

-  - Once you click on **Sign me Up**, you will get an email with your Salesforce URL and username (you might need to wait couple minutes) \
+  - Once you click on **Sign me Up**, you will get an email with your Salesforce URL and username (you might need to wait couple minutes).
+Reset your password \
   ![salesforce04](salesforce-connection/salesforce04.png)

   - Verify account by clicking on **Verify Account** button in the email.